biandratti/huginn-proxy/FEATURES.md

 Certificates are re-read as part of a **config reload** — driven by SIGHUP or by a change to the *config file* (when the `[reload].watch` file watcher is enabled, debounced by a configurable delay), not by an independent cert-file watcher.
-Each reload re-reads the cert/key files from their configured paths.
-The `DynamicCertResolver` is updated in place and its cert map is swapped atomically (`ArcSwap`); the acceptor's `ServerConfig` itself is built once at startup, so cipher suites, ALPN, client auth, and session resumption settings never drift between the initial configuration and reloaded certificates.
+Each reload re-reads the cert/key files from their configured paths, rebuilds the per-SNI `ServerConfig` map (`ServerCryptoMap`, one config per domain), and swaps it in atomically (`ArcSwap`).
+Listener-global TLS options (cipher suites, ALPN, `sni_strict`, resumption on/off) are **static** and cannot change on reload; the stateless session ticketer is a process-wide instance shared across rebuilds, so tickets issued before a reload stay valid afterward.

 Reloading is **best-effort and per-domain** (Traefik-style): if one domain's new certificate fails to load, the other domains still swap to their fresh certs, and the failing domain keeps serving its previously loaded certificate so a